OanaUjica/PostUniversity/README.md

-# Post University program on Computer Science
+# Post University program in Computer Science

 A. Module 2